Positano

-The glamorous Positano, the "Pearl of the Coast"
+Positano, The "Pearl of the Amalfi Coast"

-The first evidence of a settlement in Positano goes back to prehistoric times while the first archaeological evidence dates back to the first century B.C., when the Romans made it a place of holiday and a summer otium, both for its mild temperatures and the beauty of the landscape.
-There are numerous traces of this era in the Roman Archaeological Museum of Positano, an archaeological museum site inaugurated in 2018.
+Positano is considered the "Pearl of the Amalfi Coast" and if you're visiting this fantastic coastline, it's a must to dedicate a day to discovering this charming and picturesque town, undoubtedly one of the most popular destinations for tourists from all over the world.
+The first evidence of a settlement in Positano dates back to prehistoric times while the first archaeological proof dates back to the first century B.C., when the Romans made it a place of holiday and a summer otium, thanks to its mild temperatures and the beauty of the landscape.
+Numerous and significant traces from this period can be found in the Roman Archaeological Museum of Positano, an archaeological site turned museum that was inaugurated in 2018.

 Tra.vel.Mar S.r.l.